aknuds1/xthsense/muzhack/instructions.md

 ![Audio cable](https://aknuds1.github.io/xthsense/images/xthsense-audiocable.png)
 8. Now position the circuit inside the box and fix the jack socket into its hole.
 Make sure you can close the box!
-Sometimes the jack socket might be slightly higher then the height of the box.
+Sometimes the jack socket might be slightly higher than the box.
 If so, just cut away a small piece of the box cover so that you can close the box.
 ![Jack socket](https://aknuds1.github.io/xthsense/images/xthsense-jacksocket.png)
 9. Prepare the velcro arm band.
-Cut two velcro strips (one with the hooks and one with the loops) about 10/15cm long (this can be adjustable to the diameter you need).
+Cut two velcro strips (the one with the hooks and the one with the loops) about 10/15cm long (this can be adjusted to the diameter you need).
-Sew them together, but REMEMBER NOT TO SEW a small part (about 3/4cm) of one of the sides of the arm band (at about 1/4 of the whole lenght of the arm band), AND cut out a small corner at one end of the arm band.
+Sew them together, but REMEMBER NOT TO SEW a small part (about 3/4 cm) of one of the sides of the arm band (at about 1/4 of the whole length of the arm band), AND cut out a small corner at one end of the arm band.
 You will need those holes to be able to embed the cable into the arm band.
-10. When the arm band is ready, cut a small hole on the loop side of the arm band; the position of the hole should be at about 1/3 of the whole lenght of the arm band.
+10. When the arm band is ready, cut a small hole on its loop side; the position of the hole should be at about 1/3 of the whole length of the arm band.
 We will use this hole to embed the microphone.
 ![Velcro](https://aknuds1.github.io/xthsense/images/xthsense-velcro.png)
-11. Take the free end of the audio cable, and insert it in between the two sides of the velcro arm band.
+11. Take the free end of the audio cable, and insert it between the two sides of the velcro arm band.
 Insert the cable from the corner of the arm band that has been cut (see picture above).
 Let the audio cable come out of the hole you cut into the arm band.
 12. Cut a small piece of the matrix board (like 4x3 holes).
 Solder the microphone onto the yellow